craftedbygc/taxi/README.md

 ```

 ### Removing Listeners
-Youc an call `Taxi.off(event_name)` to remove all listeners for an event, or pass the callback to remove just that listener instead:
+You can call `Taxi.off(event_name)` to remove all listeners for an event, or pass the callback to remove just that listener instead:

 ```js
 function foo() { // ... }